Australian Conference on Rock Mechanics 2026

 Invited Speakers

-Dr Samintha Perera Senior Lecturer, University of Melbourne; Australian Research Council Future Fellow
+Dr Samintha Perera University of Melbourne; Australian Research Council Future Fellow

 Geomechanical Response of Depleted Gas Reservoirs on the Underground Hydrogen Storage Process